Child Custody Out Of Wedlock – Legal Issues

 Regardless of your marital status though, your child(ren) come first.
 A child is entitled to financial support from both parties.
 Of course, before child support provisions can be made, you have to establish paternity.
 Note that while the Department of Revenue (DOR) is helpful on obtaining child support, DOR may incorrectly calculate child support because it does not participate in certain discovery practices to determine the accuracy of the parties’ incomes and parents could receive less or must pay more than required by law. additionally, DOR does not have the ability to represent parents on other issues involving custody, timesharing, residence of the child and relocation.

-At the Law Firm of Ingrid M. Hooglander, P.A., we can help both unmarried mother and fathers establish their rights as it relates to their children and assist in obtaining the correct amount of child support.
+An experienced Family Law and Custody Attorney, can help both unmarried mother and fathers establish their rights as it relates to their children and assist in obtaining the correct amount of child support.
 As with any rights however, there are rights come responsibilities.
-We take great care in explaining these responsibilities before moving forward with any actions.
+Your Attorney should take great care in explaining these responsibilities before moving forward with any actions.